bazzscript/Learnable21/CBG/README.md

 }
 ```

 please make sure to note/copy down the generated accessToken once you login.
-And afterwards add it to the header of all your requests from here donwards,  as "token".
+And afterwards add it to the header of all your requests from here downwards,  as "token".

 ---------------------------------------------------------------------------------------------------------------------